 When it comes to pricing, the real important questions are:

-- Do I own the software or rent it?
-Spending $195/month on AutoCAD might sound like a better deal than dropping $1495 on Pro Landscape Design Software, but once you pay for your 8th month, Pro Landscape becomes the better deal.
+Do I own the software or rent it?
+Spending $195/month on AutoCAD might sound like a better deal than dropping $1495 on Pro Landscape Design Software, but once you’ve paid for your 8th month, Pro Landscape becomes the better deal.

-- Does it come with updates?
+Does it come with updates?
 Most pay-as-you-go software will include free updates, but most flat rate software locks you into that version.
 When you want new features in a few years, you’ll have to pay again.
 Buying into a monthly service plan might be a better option if you care about keeping your program updated.

 How Easy Is It to Use and Learn?

 The best software in the world isn’t worth anything if you don’t take the time to learn it.